apostrophecms/apostrophe-documentation/howtos/apostrophe-site/all-options.md

+---
-# With all of the options
+title: "With all of the options"
+---

 Here's an `app.js` file with most of the options you'd want to include in a large apostrophe project.